 That being said, the vast majority of couples do not need to go to court.
 Our specialist family lawyer is a member of Resolution and specialises in helping couples find amicable out-of-court solutions wherever possible.
 As well as having a high level of negotiation skills, we can refer you to mediation or other alternative dispute resolution methods if it would suit you.

 Yes.
-No-fault civil partnership dissolution will also be covered by the new law.
+No-fault civil partnership dissolution is also covered by the new law.

-No-fault civil partnership dissolution will allow you to apply for a dissolution without having to put reasons on the application, except that the relationship has irretrievably broken down.
+No-fault civil partnership dissolution allows you to apply for dissolution without having to put reasons on the application, except that the relationship has irretrievably broken down.

 Speak with our no-fault divorce solicitor in Hoddesdon & Broxbourne

-For a friendly, informal discussion about how our family lawyer can help you get a divorce or civil partnership dissolution, please get in touch.
+For a friendly, informal discussion about how our no-fault divorce lawyers can help you get a divorce or civil partnership dissolution, please get in touch today.